strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ####Step 6 - Use MongoDB for the API gateway's data source

-Throughout the entire tutorial, the auth server has been using an in-memory database to persist data/metadata.
-In production, you will want to choose a specific datasource to store your information.
-Let's set up the auth server to use MongoDB.
+Throughout the entire tutorial, the auth server has been using an in-memory database.
+Let's configure it to use MongoDB as a datasource instead.

----

 Make sure you have MongoDB running on your machine.
 Start it using the default port 27017.